danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 }
 ```

-This is actually nice, since it gives you a unique references for each function.
-It also makes the unit test code easier to write.
+This gives you a unique references for each function, and also makes the unit test code easier to write.

 ### Properties